Chen Zhongrui

-Chen Zhongrui (陈中瑞; born October 1984) is a Chinese People's Liberation Army Astronaut Corps (PLAAC) taikonaut (Note: The Chinese use the word Taikonaut mean Space Sail).
+Chen Zhongrui (陈中瑞; born October 1984) is a Chinese People's Liberation Army Astronaut Corps (PLAAC) taikonaut.
 In 2025, he spent six months at the Tiangong space station as a member of the Shenzhou 20 mission.

 Biography

 Born in Chendazhao Village, Hua County, Henan Province in October 1984.
 He has loved machinery since childhood and once dreamed of becoming a tractor driver.
 When he graduated from junior high school, he began to prepare for the Air Force pilot selection test.
 After passing the test, he entered the Air Force Changchun Flight Academy and was the first batch of flight trainees to fly solo.
 He began to dream of becoming an astronaut.

 Astronaut career

 In 2018, he participated in the third batch of astronaut selection and was selected in September 2020.

 On April 24, 2025, Chen launched on the Shenzhou 20 mission to the Tiangong space station, where he is currently serving as operator.